Finiteness of K3 surfaces and the Tate conjecture: Finiteness implies Tate

-\end{enumerate} \end{lem} \begin{proof} To see the integrality, we may assume that the base field is algebraically closed.
-Since the calculation of $v^{\alpha/r}$ factors through $K$-theory, it is enough to show the analogous result for a class in the integral $K$-theory of twisted sheaves.
+is formally smooth.
 Note that $\det\ms P$ is naturally the pullback of an invertible sheaf on $X$, since $\ms P$ has rank divisible by $\ell^n$ ($\alpha$ being primitive by assumption).
-We can thus work with the universal deformation of $X$ over which a chosen ample divisor $H$ and $\det\ms P$ remain algebraic, so that the class of $\ms P$ in $K$-theory deforms.
-In particular, we may prove the result after deforming to characteristic $0$.
+We can thus work with the universal deformation of $X$ over which a chosen ample divisor $H$ and $\det\ms P$ remain algebraic, so that $\ms P$ also deforms.
+By Grothendieck Existence for twisted sheaves \cite[Lemma~2.3.1.3]{L1}, the formal deformation of $\ms{P}$ algebraizes, so we see that we may prove the result under the assumption that the base field has characteristic 0.
 Since the integrality is invariant under algebraically closed base field extension, we may assume that the base field is $\C$.
 Lemma 3.1, Lemma 3.3, and Remark 3.2 of \cite{Y} then imply that $v^{\alpha/r}(\ms P)$ has precisely the form described in Lemma \ref{L:integral twisted Chow}.

 To see the second statement, note that

 \end{proof}